Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/writing-style-guide.md

 ### Sentences

 The purpose of a sentence is to deliver a single message.
-The average sentence will have a length of 15-20 words Thoth Tech has a maximum length of 25 words.
+The average sentence will have a length of 15-20 words Company has a maximum length of 25 words.

 A variety of sentence lengths will engage your reader.